 Decide how do you want to communicate with your customers or users.
-You can send surveys periodically, e.g. once a month to a selected group of customers or always after certain event e.g. sales closed in your CRM system.
+You can send surveys periodically, e.g. once a month to a selected group of customers or always after a certain event (e.g. sales closed in your CRM system).

 - Press + ADD COLLECTOR button and select the collector type.

 STEP 3.
 Analyze results & close the loop

 This is the most important stage of any research project.
 Measuring NPS only makes sense if you are able to make use of the data - respond and improve customer experience based on the received feedback.
 SurveyLab allows you to analyze results in real-time.
 This means that the reports are ready to use as soon as you collect the first response.

 - Press Analyze results, to go to the reports.

 - Press REPORT button, to go to the selected survey report.